Brucellosis

-Brucellosis is a highly contagious zoonosis caused by ingestion of unpasteurized milk or undercooked meat from infected animals, or close contact with their secretions.
+Brucellosis is a zoonosis spread primarily via ingestion of unpasteurized milk from infected animals.
 It is also known as undulant fever, Malta fever, and Mediterranean fever.

 The bacteria causing this disease, Brucella, are small, Gram-negative, nonmotile, nonspore-forming, rod-shaped (coccobacilli) bacteria.
 They function as facultative intracellular parasites, causing chronic disease, which usually persists for life.
 Four species infect humans: B. abortus, B. canis, B. melitensis, and B. suis.
 B. abortus is less virulent than B. melitensis and is primarily a disease of cattle.
 B. canis affects dogs.
 B. melitensis is the most virulent and invasive species; it usually infects goats and occasionally sheep.
 B. suis is of intermediate virulence and chiefly infects pigs.
 Symptoms include profuse sweating and joint and muscle pain.
 Brucellosis has been recognized in animals and humans since the early 20th century.

 Signs and symptoms

 The symptoms are like those associated with many other febrile diseases, but with emphasis on muscular pain and night sweats.
 The duration of the disease can vary from a few weeks to many months or even years.

-In the first stage of the disease, bacteremia occurs and leads to the classic triad of undulant fevers, sweating (often with characteristic foul, moldy smell sometimes likened to wet hay), and migratory arthralgia and myalgia (joint and muscle pain).
+In the first stage of the disease, bacteremia occurs and leads to the classic triad of undulant fevers, sweating (often with a characteristic foul, moldy smell sometimes likened to wet hay), and migratory arthralgia and myalgia (joint and muscle pain).
 Blood tests characteristically reveal a low number of white blood cells and red blood cells, show some elevation of liver enzymes such as aspartate aminotransferase and alanine aminotransferase, and demonstrate positive Bengal rose and Huddleston reactions.
 Gastrointestinal symptoms occur in 70% of cases and include nausea, vomiting, decreased appetite, unintentional weight loss, abdominal pain, constipation, diarrhea, an enlarged liver, liver inflammation, liver abscess, and an enlarged spleen.

-This complex is, at least in Portugal, Israel, Syria, and Jordan, known as Malta fever.
-During episodes of Malta fever, melitococcemia (presence of brucellae in the blood) can usually be demonstrated by means of blood culture in tryptose medium or Albini medium.
-If untreated, the disease can give origin to focalizations or become chronic.
-The focalizations of brucellosis occur usually in bones and joints, and osteomyelitis or spondylodiscitis of the lumbar spine accompanied by sacroiliitis is very characteristic of this disease.
+This complex is, at least in Portugal, Israel, Syria, Iran, and Jordan, known as Malta fever.
+During episodes of Malta fever, melitococcemia (presence of brucellae in the blood) can usually be demonstrated using blood culture in tryptose medium or Albini medium.
+If untreated, the disease can give rise to focalizations or become chronic.
+The focalizations of brucellosis usually occur in bones and joints, and osteomyelitis or spondylodiscitis of the lumbar spine, accompanied by sacroiliitis, is very characteristic of this disease.
 Orchitis is also common in men.

 The consequences of Brucella infection are highly variable and may include arthritis, spondylitis, thrombocytopenia, meningitis, uveitis, optic neuritis, endocarditis, and various neurological disorders collectively known as neurobrucellosis.